shawnkoh/cs4240-assignment-3/README.md

 - Visual Studio Editor 2.0.14

 ## How to Play
+### Safety
+- Stand in an open space where you can fully stretch your arms out around you in ever direction.
+- You will be physically rotating to look around, so be wary of any wires connected to the headset.

+### Gameplay
 Create skeet discs, throw them through the hoops, and shoot them before they hit the ground!
 Make the hoops appear by starting the timer.
 Time slows down when a disc goes through the hoop, and resumes when it is destroyed.
 You have 30s to score as many points as possible.
 Try to beat your high score.
 The crowd is watching you!
+The left hand can only grab discs.
 The right hand can only grab the gun, and will grab it regardless of how far it is.
-The left hand can only grab discs.

 ### Controls
 ![Controls](Controls.png)
 **LH**
+- trigger: Teleport
-trigger: Teleport, bottom round button: Spawn discs, side button: Grab discs
+- bottom round button: Spawn discs
+- side button: Grab discs

 **RH**
+- trigger: Shoot
-trigger: Shoot, bottom round button: Start and Reset timer, side button: Grab gun
+- bottom round button: Start and Reset timer
+- side button: Grab gun

+Note: you have to physically rotate your body to rotate in VR.

 ## How to Grade
 - Grabbing: Can grab discs and the gun